name

 County

-Sarasota County, Florida
+Sarasota County, FL

 Beach Ranking

-#1 in the US · #11 in the world
+#1 in the US, #11 in the world

 Island Length

-8 miles — Gulf of Mexico barrier island
+8 miles along Gulf of Mexico

 Best For Boaters